djalbat/watchful-cli/README.md

 ### Why aren't Babel and Browserify included as dependencies?

 Babel presets and plugins require [@babel/core](https://babeljs.io/docs/en/babel-core) as a peer dependency, so you would have to include it in your project anyway.
 And since Browserify is optional, there seemed little point in including it as a dependency, either.
 Watchful is designed to run in your project directory and will load the versions of Babel and Browserify it finds in there.
-This gives you complete freedom over versioning and configuration, Watchful is completely agnostic to both.
+This gives you complete control over versioning and configuration.
+Bar a `debug` option, Watchful is agnostic to both.

 ## Installation